tamucc-gcl/gcl_bioinformatic_tools/readmes/metabarcoding_readme.md

 	- Classifications are derived from the [MIDORI2 Unique Species database](https://www.reference-midori.info/index.html) and based on the lowest common ancestor (LCA) algorithm using the  which works by:

 		```
+		For each unique zOTU & each unique BLAST Hit (sequence ID) collapse to a single unique zOTU & BLAST Hit:
+			- Selecting the first value for non-numeric fields (taxid to domain, length to slen, gapopen to stitle).
+			- Taking the maximum value for pident, bitscore, qcov, and qcovhsp.
+			- Taking the minimum value for mismatch and evalue.
-		For each unique zOTU:
+		For each zOTU:
+			- Count number of BLAST hits
+			- For each Species:
+				- Filter to the minimum e-value, followed by maximum pident, followed by maximum bitscore, followed by mininum mismatch
-			- Remove BLAST hits below the minimum query coverage and percent identity
+		Remove BLAST hits to zOTUs below the minimum query coverage and percent identity
+			- Will remove zOTUs with no BLAST Hits above the thresholds
+		For each zOTU:
-			- Calculate percent identity difference between each blast hit and the highest percent identity
+			- Calculate percent identity difference between each blast hit and the highest percent identity BLAST hit within that zOTU
 			- Remove hits with the difference greater than a maximum allowable difference
 			- Find lowest shared taxonomic level across all remaining BLAST hits
 		```